FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-03-01-how-to-work-with-the-q-promise-syntax-in-angularjs.md

 ]
 ---

-In this blogpost I want to show you how to work with the q promise syntax in AngularJS
+In this blog post I want to show you how to work with the q promise syntax in AngularJS

 #### The "Then(success/error)"-Syntax